junxit/us-congress-code/title-28/chapter-39/sec-589b.md

 # § 589b.
 Bankruptcy data

 - **(a)** *Rules.—* The Attorney General shall, within a reasonable time after the effective date of this section, issue rules requiring uniform forms for (and from time to time thereafter to appropriately modify and approve)—
-  - **(1)** final reports by trustees in cases under chapters 7, 12, and 13 of title 11; and
+  - **(1)** final reports by trustees in cases under subchapter V of chapter 11 and chapters 7, 12, and 13 of title 11; and
   - **(2)** periodic reports by debtors in possession or trustees in cases under chapter 11 of title 11.
 - **(b)** *Reports.—* Each report referred to in subsection (a) shall be designed (and the requirements as to place and manner of filing shall be established) so as to facilitate compilation of data and maximum possible access of the public, both by physical inspection at one or more central filing locations, and by electronic access through the Internet or other appropriate media.
 - **(c)** *Required Information.—* The information required to be filed in the reports referred to in subsection (b) shall be that which is in the best interests of debtors and creditors, and in the public interest in reasonable and adequate information to evaluate the efficiency and practicality of the Federal bankruptcy system.
 In issuing rules proposing the forms referred to in subsection (a), the Attorney General shall strike the best achievable practical balance between—
   - **(1)** the reasonable needs of the public for information about the operational results of the Federal bankruptcy system;
   - **(2)** economy, simplicity, and lack of undue burden on persons with a duty to file reports; and
   - **(3)** appropriate privacy concerns and safeguards.
-- **(d)** *Final Reports.—* The uniform forms for final reports required under subsection (a) for use by trustees under chapters 7, 12, and 13 of title 11 shall, in addition to such other matters as are required by law or as the Attorney General in the discretion of the Attorney General shall propose, include with respect to a case under such title—
+- **(d)** *Final Reports.—* The uniform forms for final reports required under subsection (a) for use by trustees under subchapter V of chapter 11 and chapters 7, 12, and 13 of title 11 shall, in addition to such other matters as are required by law or as the Attorney General in the discretion of the Attorney General shall propose, include with respect to a case under such title—
   - **(1)** information about the length of time the case was pending;
   - **(2)** assets abandoned;
   - **(3)** assets exempted;